-The College is committed to honouring relationships with legacy families and applicants with siblings attending the school.
-Sons, grandsons and nephews of alumni (whom we call Old Boys) and siblings will be interviewed but will go through the same process as all other applicants.
+The College is committed to honouring relationships with families and applicants with siblings attending the school.
+While the sons, grandsons and nephews of alumni (whom we call Old Boys) and siblings will be interviewed, they will go through the same application process as all other applicants.

-Late Day applications are accepted on an individual basis — contact the Office of Admission to inquire.
+Late applications for day admission are rarely accepted.
+Please contact the Office of Admission to inquire.
 This applies to both entry year and limited-entry year applications.
-Boarding applications are accepted from September to May.
+Boarding applications are accepted from September to April.
 If you are interested in applying to Boarding after May, please contact the Office of Admission first to inquire about availability.

 It is our usual practice to admit students based on year of birth.
 Exceptions may be made following a review of all admission requirements in cases where a student has been accelerated or kept back a year.

 Applicants who are not born in the entry level birth year indicated, or who have not had adequate English language schooling as evidenced by report cards, will be reviewed individually to determine eligibility.
 Ineligible applicants will be notified as soon as possible prior to any entrance test.